Terms and conditions of employment

 Leave

 Staff are entitled to 22 days recreation leave (accruable to a maximum of 33 days) and 18 days personal leave each year (prorated for part time employment).
 The Embassy observes 14 public holidays each year.
+Staff in some positions may accrue and use flex-leave.

 Working hours

 The standard working day is 7 hours and 30 minutes.
+For Security Guards in Washington the working day is 8 hours.

 Health insurance